thecodepixi/doctors_orders/client/README.md

 - Turn FollowUp component into modal/alert
 - turn "congrats" on ConfirmFollowUp into modal/alert
 - turn previews into cards (ideally, they should tile across screen)
-- weird stuff happening. reducer suddenly not working. sleep on it.